 Overall the results were nothing too exciting, but I had also only spent $75.. so it's not that big of a deal.

-I realize that the common demographic on Instagram is probably younger, and not all that interested in “business style” content, so I decided to test a more consumable, common content style that I see on the platform (and something I personally love); cars.
+I realize that the common demographic on Instagram is probably younger, and not all that interested in "business style" content, so I decided to test a more consumable, common content style that I see on the platform (and something I personally love); cars.
+My goal again here was to acquire new followers, so I created a new custom audience just targeting people interested in high-end car brands, here it is:

 I again focused on the United States, and left Age and Gender totally open to see what the results looked like.